yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 In the following sections, I'll share some best practices that I've learned along the way, including file formats, naming conventions, and organizational strategies, that can help you manage your research data more effectively.
 Let's dive in!

-#### Best Practices in Research Data Management
+### Best Practices in File Names

 - Use Standard, non-proprietary formats

-Ever tried opening an old file only to find out it’s in a format that’s no longer supported?
-Stick to formats outlined below to avoid this headache.
+A very bad filename is `Bandgap, compound #13 recalculated final.xlsx`

+1. Be descriptive. final is not descriptive
+2. Use non-proprietary file format

 | Data Type | Preferred Format | Proprietary format |
 | :----------- | :------------: | :------------: |